Fardin-Rahman/Computer-Design-Project/Project-Info.md

 Key features:<br>
-Takes ball shot positioning from the user.
+Takes ball shot positioning from the user.<br>
-Generates random movement of goalkeepers.
+Generates random movement of goalkeepers.<br>
-Instantly updates the scoreboard.
+Instantly updates the scoreboard.<br>
-Scales the ball from view angle.
+Scales the ball from view angle.<br>
 Shows the result after gameover.